A Stallion Called Midnight was inspired by several tales of a legendary Lundy pony stallion called Midnight.

 Lundy is a very special island for all sorts of reasons: marine life, birds, geology, history, mythology, scenery, plants and a quality which can’t be put into words.
 My husband Chris and I spent our honeymoon there, and we have returned many times since.

-When our children were younger they had a pony called Streamways Kittiwake (Kizzy) who was a Lundy x Welsh cob.
+When our children were younger they had a pony called Streamways Kittiwake (Kizzy) who had a Lundy pony mother and a Welsh cob father.

 I have dedicated this book to Diana Keast, because without her help and generosity it wouldn’t have been written.
 Diana’s family used to own Lundy, and she has many memories of Midnight and island life.
 I’m grateful to her for many things, including having Chris and me to stay with her on Lundy and introducing us to several other people connected with the island.

-For instance, Kate Ogilvie was especially helpful.
+Kate Ogilvie was especially helpful.
 She was brought up on Lundy (her father, John Ogilvie, used to be the farm manager) and she had to go away to boarding school on the mainland because there was no school on the island.
 Her memories of island and school life were invaluable.
-Kate’s mother, Penny Ogilvie, was also a great help.
-Similarly, Annie Alford, who has lived and worked on the island and owns an elderly Lundy mare called Stonechat, has given me a lot of inspiration and has become a good friend.

 The Real Midnight